serkltd/wireless-logic-test/README.md

 ## Assumptions

-- The output should at minimum contain with keys named exactly as described in the brief.
+- The output should at minimum contain keys named exactly as described in the brief.
 - It is acceptable to add extra fields to the output originally described in the brief, if potentially useful.
 - To avoid confusion, the `price` field in the output represents the price displayed on the webpage.
-Additional fields have been provided in the output to provide additional context, and show how much the option costs both monthly and annually, with calculations performed where needed.
+Additional fields have been provided in the output to provide additional context, and show how much the option costs both monthly and annually, with respective calculations performed where needed.
 - No need to persist data, therefore no need for a database.
 - We want to display currency symbols in the output.